jina-ai/finetuner/docs/get-started/fashion-mnist.md

 :align: center
 ```

-From the backend you will see model's training procedure:
+From the backend you will see the model's training procedure:

 ```bash
            Flow@22900[I]:🎉 Flow is ready to use!